Massachusetts August 23, 2019

 2. Sauchuk’s Corn Maze, Plympton

 Sauchuk’s Corn Maze is a fully-fledged farm experience.
 You’ll be able to take hayrides to the farm’s charming pumpkin patch as well as have fun with jumping pillows and corn cannons.
 Don’t forget to pick up treats like apple cider doughnuts and fresh veggies to enjoy afterwards.
+For more information, check out their

 3. Schartner Farm, Bolton

 This is a family-run farm with a corn maze that’s perfect for groups with younger kids as well as adults.
 It takes about 45 minutes to complete.
 After you’ve explored the maze, hop on a hayride, pick your own pumpkins and apples and enjoy a stroll around the Bolton Loop hiking trail that winds through the farm.
+For more information, check out their

 4. Marini Farm, Ipswich